What are employment records?

 Best practices

 When keeping employee records, you are well advised to stick to a few common best practices.
 For one, make sure you create a separate folder for each employee.
-Under no circumstances should different staff members’ files or documents be stored together in one folder or file.
 Keeping every record separate will prevent mix-ups and help you meet confidentiality requirements.

 It’s also advisable to create a different subfolder or section for each type of record within each employee file, for example, separate sections for medical, superannuation or payroll details.
 This will make it easier to find specific information when needed.